coderazzi/aws_codeartifact_maven/README.md

 * **Maven settings file**: the location of the maven settings file, usually under ~/.m2
 * **AWS cli path**: the location of the aws executable, cabe specified as **aws** if it can be found in the path

+The first five settings above can be defined multiple times, using different configurations.
+A configuration is defined using the fields:
+* **Configuration**: any unique non, empty name provided by the user.
+* **Enabled**: Whether to use this configuration when generating multiple tokens at once.

-The button Generate Auth Token will initiate the requests of a token to AWS and its inclusion in the maven settings file
+The button **Generate Auth Token** will initiate the requests of a token to AWS and its inclusion in the maven settings file.
+If there are multiple configurations defined, the user can update the state of checkbox **Generate Tokens for all configurations**; if selected, a token will be generated for each enabled configuration.

 ## MFA support